vsharath47/Django_DBMSProject/README.md

 ++ Objective:
 i.
 Web based application for online browsing and search of menu aggregated from multiple restaurants e.g., the services provided by commercial websites like www.zomato.com, www.just-eat.com . ii.
 Customers can order food delivery online.
 Orders are to be forwarded to respective restaurants, who will deliver the food and bill the customers.
-Users of the System:
+Users of the System :
   A. System Administrator
   B. Restaurants
   C. Customers